thedaviddias/thedaviddias/README.md

   </a>
 </p>

 I created the [llms.txt hub](https://thedaviddias.com/projects/llms-txt-hub), the largest directory for AI-ready documentation and tools implementing the proposed llms.txt standard.
-I'm also an accessibility advocate ([CPACC](https://www.accessibilityassociation.org/s/certified-professional) certified)!
+I'm also an accessibility advocate!

 ## 💻 Tech I Love Working With